CS126SP20/asteroid-belt-game/DEVELOPMENT.md

  - Added a game over screen that displays the highest score from the database
  - Added user functionality so that they can choose which difficulty they are playing on

+  **4/29/20:**
+  - Added clipart to asteroids and the spaceship

+  **4/30/20:**
+  - Created a more accurate collision detecting method using rectangles